evaera/roblox-lua-promise/docs/Tour.md

 `spawn`, `wait`, and `delay` do not resume threads at a consistent interval.
 If Roblox has resumed too many threads in a single Lua step, it will begin throttling and your thread that was meant to be resumed on the next frame could actually be resumed several seconds later.
 The unexpected delay caused by this behavior will cause cascading timing issues in your game and could lead to some potentially ugly bugs.

-You should use <ApiLink to="Promise.delay" /> instead, which has an accurate custom scheduler.
+You should use [Promise.delay](/api/Promise#delay) instead, which has an accurate custom scheduler.

 ```lua
 Promise.delay(5):andThen(function()